sdecamillis/sdecamillis.github.io/_pages/rad.md

 My main contributions are focused on the R&D work to deliver commercially viable scanning systems for 3D crystal mapping.
 My projects included:
 - simplifying the design and manufacturing of the fibre-optic interferometer to minimise losses and improve optical stability,
 - establishing alignment requirements and calibration protocols of the opto-mechanical components, to facilitate system installation and remote maintenance,
-- modelling the residual optical distortion through numerical simulations in Zemax and experimental measurements.
+- modelling the residual optical distortion with numerical simulations in Zemax and experimental measurements.

 >![OCT interferometer](/assets/rad/oct_scanning_system.png)
->*The main assembly of the scanning instrument combines a fully-spliced optical interferometer with a multi-stage rotating gantry.*
+>*First prototype of the OCT scanning system: a fibre-spliced broadband interferometer is coupled with a multi-axis gantry system allowing the full sample rotation, the displacement of the focal plane and height adjustment.*
 {: style="width: 65%; font-size: 0.9rem;"}

 References: